Rabindranath

 the more radical early 20th-century orientalist discourse, certainly

 applies to Kosovel, and can explain some of his enchantment with Tagore.
-Furthermore, as Imre Bangha has pointed out with

-respect to For Kosovel, reading Tagore meant encountering a voice
+For Kosovel, reading Tagore meant encountering a voice

 that shared some of the age’s deepest cultural and intellectual concerns,